Kainuu: Education

-The regional education qualification level is at 67,4 % between the age groups of 15 years and over.
-The average of women in the region for the educational qualification is 67,4 % and for men 67,3 %.
-The nationwide average is 69,4% for the whole age group and the nationwide average for women is 70,1 % and for men 68,7%.
+The regional education qualification level is at 67.4% between the age groups of 15 years and over.
+The average of women in the region for the educational qualification is 67.4% and for men 67.3%.
+The nationwide average is 69,4% for the whole age group and the nationwide average for women is 70.1% and for men 68.7%.
 Based on these numbers Kainuu has the 8th lowest educational level out of the 19 regions of Finland.

 Kainuu has several further education institutes and organizations that are centralized in the town of Kajaani.
 These are Kajaani University of Applied Sciences, AIKOPA and Kainuu Vocational College (KAO).
 Many of the municipalities and towns also offer education for the upper secondary education.

 Kajaani University of Applied Sciences (KAMK) offers education, research, development and innovation services.
 These happen in the fields of activity tourism, nursing and health care, business and innovation, information systems and mechanical engineering.
 The students number at 2000 in the KAMK and the staff at 235.

-AIKOPA is part of KAMK's and University of Oulu's service that is provided for joint adult and continuing education.
-AIKOPa offers services like education, expertise, research and development at the higher education level.
+AIKOPA is part of KAMK's and the University of Oulu's service that is provided for joint adult and continuing education.
+AIKOPA offers services like education, expertise, research and development at the higher education level.

 The Kainuu Vocational College (KAO) has a goal to give training, vocational and basic skills for both the young people and adults who number approximately at 2600.
 KAO has six different field of education through which students and the adults alike can receive qualification and training.
 These are technology and transportation, tourism, catering and domestic services, natural resources, healthcare, culture and business and administration.